jason-davey/studio/TECHNICAL_SPEC.md

 ### 4.5.
 Considerations for Scalability, Risk, Compliance, & Data
 - **Scalability:**
     - Client-side focus with reliance on scalable cloud services (Firebase, Datadog).
     - User-specific data (A/B Hero configs) stored in browser Local Storage.
-(Future: Migrating this to Firestore per user would enhance scalability).
+(Future: Migrating this to Firestore per user would enhance scalability when authentication is active).
     - Future token-based design system could aid multi-brand scalability.
 - **Risk Mitigation:**
     - No direct client-side modification of Firebase A/B tests or sensitive Remote Config parameters.
 Users are guided to the secure Firebase Console.
     - Generated JSON is for content; platform management for Firebase is separate.
-    - *(Future)* Firebase Auth will handle secure user authentication.
+    - *(Future)* Firebase Auth (when implemented) will handle secure user authentication.
 - **Compliance & Data Sovereignty:**
     - The app primarily handles content configuration.
     - Data entered by users for A/B Hero configs is stored in their browser's Local Storage.